Updated August 27, 2019

 You can augment spectral efficiency with SEFDM (spectrally efficient frequency division multiplexing) by compressing sub-carrier spacing while maintaining the modulation rate and system performance.

-Consider SEFDM as an OFDM improvement – SEFDM adopts an equivalent sub-carrier approach, while productively shrinking the spacing between adjacent sub-carriers as demonstrated in industry research where 20-25% spectral efficiency improvement achieved with negligible SNR impact.
+Consider SEFDM as an OFDM improvement – SEFDM adopts an equivalent sub-carrier approach, while productively shrinking the spacing between adjacent sub-carriers as demonstrated in industry research where 20-25% spectral efficiency improvement is achieved with negligible SNR impact.
 With increasing receiver and transmitter complexity, approximately every two years the computation power per unit price doubles according to Moore’s law, so operators should plan for the necessary computing power supporting SEFDM digital multi-carrier modulation to ensure spectral efficiency optimization.

 An alternative spectral efficiency approach transitions from traditional analog optics to digital optics in the HFC network fiber segment.
 Analog optics, utilizing optical signal amplitude modulation, has its roots in the HFC network from initial DOCSIS deployments.
 By moving a subset of, or the total DOCSIS physical layer (PHY) functionality to the fiber node as employed by R-PHY (remote PHY), MAC+PHY (remote MAC + PHY), D-CCAP (distributed converged cable access platform), and DAA (distributed access architecture), the optical signal then utilizes digital modulation thus eliminating:

-Fiber introduction is becoming the norm in cable networks as operators are facing increasing bandwidth demands, gigabit pressures, aging infrastructure, increasing OPEX and decreasing ARPU.
+Fiber introduction is becoming the norm in cable networks as operators are facing increasing bandwidth demands, gigabit pressures, aging infrastructure, increasing OPEX, and decreasing ARPU.

 Optical fiber is the most obvious choice in greenfield deployments.
 And for operators with both pure HFC and pure fiber networks, several technologies combine DOCSIS with fiber.
 One widely deployed operator approach is RF over Glass (RFoG), to leverage existing OSS provisioning systems, headend, and subscriber equipment investments.
 This is an extremely attractive approach while transitioning the plant to fiber.
 Beware – unless RFoG is combined with DOCSIS 3.1 higher modulation capabilities and larger spectrum utilization, or if leveraged for future optical node splits, the customer would essentially see the same bandwidth.
 RFoG solely does not provide any additional enhancements besides lower operating costs, reliability, QoS, and potential growth capacity.

 Operators can rollout additional capacity using either DPoG or DPoE (DOCSIS Provisioning over GPON/EPON).
-Both DPoG and DPoE afford operators similar training cost savings while leveraging the existing DOCSIS provisioning OSS stack to deploy PON access technology, however new equipment is required at both the headend and subscriber.
+Both DPoG and DPoE afford operators similar training cost savings while leveraging the existing DOCSIS provisioning OSS stack to deploy PON access technology, however, new equipment is required at both the headend and subscriber.
 DPoG provides approximately a 2.5Gbps downstream and 1.25Gbps upstream service, while DPoE (using 10G-EPON) can support 10Gbps downstream and 1Gbps upstream.
 As observed with the DOCSIS standard, PON standards continually evolve.
 With time wavelength division multiplexing passive optical networking, TWDM PON (also referred to NG-PON2), operators can reach 40Gbps via wavelengths that specifically avoid interference on the same fiber from GPON, 10G-PON, and RFoG.
 By introducing a DOCSIS overlay, the ONTs (optical network terminals) appear as cable modems in terms of provisioning and service setup.

 With DOCSIS continually improving reliability and bandwidth capacity in the access network, DOCSIS’s future remains bright to deliver highly immersive subscriber services and power revenues for communication service providers.